A-gardner-17/pinterest-data-pipeline441/README.md

 This should have been in the following format: https://<invoke url>/Dev/streams/{stream}/record but in my initial setup the end point included /PutRecord.
 I also needed to change the requests statement to requests.put (this was originally setup incorrectly to get).

-Once the changes above were made I used the following statement - print("Raw API Response:", response.text) - to check that the data was being posted.The successful evidence of this can be seen below:
+Once the changes above were made the following statement was used - print("Raw API Response:", response.text) - to check that the data was being posted.The successful evidence of this can be seen below:

 ![ShardID](/Images/ShardID_success.png)